Requirements for Personal Loans

 To verify the details on your application, lenders require that you provide proof of income when you apply.
 This may include two months of pay stubs from your job, a copy of last year’s W-2 or a copy of your most recent tax return.

 Lenders consider more than just your job income.
-If you have other income sources, such as Social Security, alimony or income from investments, you can report that on your application to improve your odds of approval.
+If you have other income sources, such as Social Security, alimony or investments, you can report that on your application to improve your odds of approval.
+For self-employed or alternative-income borrowers, lenders may accept bank statements as proof of income.

 Debt-to-income ratio